ivy-net/ivynet-docs/docs/client/QuickstartGuide.md

 ![Screenshot of add key](./imgs/screens/key.svg)

-To maximize insights of the manually added AVS's, add a node type.
+To maximize insights of the manually added AVSs, add a node type.

 ![Screenshot of add node](./imgs/screens/addtype2.png)